ColinConwell/SourceCurrent/README.md

 1. Fork this repository to Replit
 2. Add your environment secrets in the Replit Secrets panel
 3. The application will automatically build and run

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-## 📄 License

-This project is licensed under the MIT License.